thecodacus/FaceAuth/README.md

 # FaceAuth
-Face Authentication Web Application using django opencv.js and tensorflow.
+FaceAuth  Is a Face authentication Web demo to add face login system to your django web application. using django, opencv.js ,dlib and tensorflow/tenserflow serving,

 # Screen Shots
 Login Screen Open           |  Login Screen Recognizing